luangjokaj/wordpressify/README.md

 # 7. Build Backups

-While coding you will find yourself uploading dummy content in the WordPress build server.
-This might be images or other media stored in **wp-content**.
+While coding you will find yourself uploading dummy content to the WordPress build server, e.g. images or other media stored in **wp-content**.
 WordPressify allows you to back up the current state of the build which will include all server files.
 To back up your build run the command:

 ```
 $ npm run backup